auerlab/fasda/README.md

 produces more stable results.
 Additional use cases including data with fewer replicates may be addressed at a later date.

+Counts are normalized using Mean Ratios Normalization (MRN).

 ## Status

 FASDA is ready for alpha-testing.
-It currently computes exact P-values for less than 5 replicates, near-exact P-values for 5 to 7 replicates (the combinations of counts pairs are randomly down-sampled to control run time, but resulting P-values are generally accurate to 2 decimal places).
-For 8 or more replicates, the Mann-Whitney U-test is used to estimate P-values.

-Counts are normalized using Mean Ratios Normalization (MRN).

 Currently the kallisto abundance.tsv file format is used as input for computing fold-change and P-values.  "fasda abundance" can compute abundances